puppybits/Development-Best-Practices/JS-Coding-Styles.md

   this.move( x );
 }
-//WHY?
+// WHY?
 Because the updatePosition function does 2 things.
-It calculates the forces, then it moves the object to the new position.
-Keeping like functionality together helps to make your code more readable, scanable and understandable.
+// It calculates the forces, then it moves the object to
+// the new position.
+Keeping like functionality together
+// helps to make your code more readable, scanable and understandable.

 ```